 Wild Things is one of the hottest movies ever made.
 For a while before I saw it, I had no idea what the movie was about.
 I just knew about the famous lesbian pool scene that the movie is known for.
 When I was old enough, I watched the full movie.
 Turns out the movie is about a teacher who gets accused of sexually harassing a teenage girl.
 It’s actually a very smart movie.
 There are a lot of twists in Wild Things that only make sense when the movie is over.
 Heck, I didn’t even realize Bill Murray was in the movie.
 Like I said, the pool scene is what people will remember it for.
 If you can look past that, then you’d find a clever yet scandalous movie that is definitely worth watching.

 Sky High deserves to be remembered.
 In an age where superhero movies pop up every 2 seconds, one movie chooses to stand out above the rest.
 Sky High takes a familiar premise and does something unique with it.
-The focus is more so on the behind the scenes every day life aspect of being a superhero in high school.
+The focus is on the behind the scenes everyday life aspect of being a superhero, specifically in high school.
 Mostly focusing on what it means to be a sidekick.
+A boy named Will Stronghold is the son of two prominent superheroes.
+His Super strong father The Commander and flying mother Jetstream.
+He attends a superhero school in the sky called Sky High as a freshman.
+It draws attention, because he doesn’t have any powers.
+So he’s placed in sidekick class along with other kids who have lame powers.
+Including glowing, melting, and shapeshifting into a guinea pig.
 Which results in a fun superhero movie with a lot of heart and humor.
 As well as some amazing casting choices that elevate it in a way that makes it truly special.
-So if you haven’t checked it out, I would strongly recommend it.
+They managed to get the likes of Kurt Russell, Linda Carter, and even Bruce Campbell to play a part.
+So if you haven’t checked it out, I would super strongly recommend it.